fbpx

 Form 9423

-The IRS will schedule a telephone conference with you within several days of reviewing your appeal.
-During the conference, you may choose to represent yourself, or you can hire an attorney or other certified tax professional.
+The Internal Revenue Service will schedule a telephone conference with you within several days of reviewing your appeal.
+During the conference, you may choose to represent yourself, or you can hire a tax attorney or other certified tax professional.

 What Assets Can the IRS Seize with a Tax Levy?